teameax/tictaceax/README.md

 ###Web:

 If you were to make a website and you wanted to make a new version derived from our product.
-You could make the desired changes to the program and simply add your changes to the GitHub repository by typing in git add name_of_file.
+You could make the desired changes to the program and simply add your changes to the GitHub repository by typing in```git add name_of_file```
 One thing you should remember though is to add a simple message alongside your changes so that others could easily detect the modification you do so by -m “message” in line with the commands to add the file.

 ##Design Report